kurttheviking/egreedy-js/README.md

     });
     ```

-2. Select an arm (for exploration or exploitation, according to the algorithm)
+2. Select an arm (for exploration or exploitation, according to the algorithm):

     ```js
     bandit.select().then(function (arm) {